-Kia tika, kia pono, kia aroha – doing what is right with integrity and empathy.
-This is how we check in on how well we're living the values.
+Kia tika, kia pono, kia aroha – doing what's right with integrity and empathy.
+This is how we check in on how well we're living our values.

 At the centre of our attributes is utu – reciprocation and balance.
 Utu is linked to retaining mana.
 It recognises the link between actions and reactions – that all actions require an appropriate response, whether positive or negative.

 Each value was given a whakataukī, or saying, to facilitate deeper understanding.
-You can learn and practice the pronunciation of each whakataukī here.
+Learn and practice the pronunciation of each whakataukī.

 UC was set up on the Oxbridge model with one major difference – women students were admitted from the start.
 An early graduate, Helen Connon, became the first woman in the then British Empire to attain honours.

 Housed in graceful stone buildings on a central city block, the College depended on rent from high country farms endowed by the Canterbury Provincial Council.